 - Real-time messaging – Virgil + Firebase (with HIPAA compliance)

-Not building from scratch leaves you the space to pursue the meat of your app without worrying about the scaffolding.
+Not creating mobile health apps from scratch leaves you the space to pursue the meat of your app without worrying about the scaffolding.
 The key is understanding the trade-offs of the services.
 Specifically, though you are likely to find a service that does what you need, keep in mind that given the massive amount of standards that each service has to comply with, each service has more barriers to entry (price, admittance, contracts like BAA agreements).

 Step 9: Consider Wearables